Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-The moduli space ${\mathcal M}_{k_1,k_0}(L,L';M;E;\mathcal{JJ};{\rm top}(\rho))$ is the stable map compactification of $\overset{\circ}{\mathcal M}_{k_1,k_0}(L,L';M;E;\mathcal{JJ};{\rm top}(\rho))$.
-The compactification is obtained by adding the following: \begin{enumerate} \item[(Bub.1)] We include the case when the source curve has a sphere bubble. \item[(Bub.2)] We include the case when the source curve has a disk bubble at $t=0$.
-(The disk bubble at $t=1$ is already included when we take fiber product in Definition \ref{1522222}.) \item[(Bub.3)] We include the case when the source curve splits into several pieces in the $\tau$-direction.
-The case when it splits into two pieces are drawn in Figures \ref{Figure15-7}, \ref{Figure15-8}. \end{enumerate} The detail of this stable map compactification is written in \cite[Subsection 5.3.1]{fooobook} and it is now a routine.
+The moduli space ${\mathcal M}_{k_1,k_0}(L,L';M;E;\mathcal{JJ};{\rm top}(\rho))$ is the stable map compactification of \smash{$\mathring{\mathcal M}_{k_1,k_0}(L,L';M;E;\mathcal{JJ};{\rm top}(\rho))$}.
+The compactification is obtained by adding the following: \begin{enumerate}\itemsep=0pt \item[(Bub.1)] We include the case when the source curve has a sphere bubble. \item[(Bub.2)] We include the case when the source curve has a disk bubble at $t=0$.
+(The disk bubble at $t=1$ is already included when we take the fiber product in Definition~\ref{1522222}.) \item[(Bub.3)] We include the case when the source curve splits into several pieces in the $\tau$-direction.
+The cases when it splits into two pieces are depicted in Figures \ref{Figure15-7}, \ref{Figure15-8}. \end{enumerate} The detail of this stable map compactification is written in \cite[Section 5.3.1]{fooobook} and is now a~routine.
 So we omit it here.
-(We remark that all the components corresponding one of (Bub.1),(Bub.2),(Bub.3) have codimension $\ge 1$.)
+(We remark that all the components corresponding to one of (Bub.1), (Bub.2), (Bub.3) have codimension $\ge 1$.)

 We now study the boundary of the moduli space ${\mathcal M}_{k_1,k_0}(L,L';M;E;\mathcal{JJ};{\rm top}(\rho))$.